articles

 I am experiencing being hacked almost daily.

-The first time I realized the singer had hacked into my computer was when a second mouse appeared on my screen while I was editing pictures.
+The first time I realized a man had hacked into my computer was when a second mouse appeared on my screen while I was editing pictures.

-Only a few days before this happened, he had asked me to download a program that would allow me to search for spyware on my computer, which was not software to protect my computer, but spyware disguised as anti-spyware software that would allow him to hack into my computer instead.
+Only a few days before this happened, he had asked me to download a program that would allow me to search for spyware on my computer.
+This was not software to protect my computer, but spyware disguised as anti-spyware software that enabled him to hack into my computer instead.

-He would stop me from editing pictures, watch everything I did on my screen live on his screen, freeze my screen while I was working on my computer so I could not finish projects, hack into my blog, change titles, change photos, …
+He would stop me from editing pictures, watch everything I did on my screen live on his screen, freeze my screen while I was working so I could not finish projects, hack into my blog, change titles, change photos, and more.

-Once I realized this, I deinstalled the software, but it turned out that deinstalling it made no difference.
-Ever heard of a program that would not let you deinstall it once installed?
+Once I realized this, I uninstalled the software, but it turned out that uninstalling it made no difference.
+Ever heard of a program that would not let you uninstall it once installed?
 I haven’t, but I do believe that this is what happened.
-Or, another scenario could have been that he installed another program from afar before I deinstalled the software so he could still be in my computer.
+Another scenario could have been that he installed another program remotely before I uninstalled the software, allowing him to stay in my computer.

-In my experience, the problem with spyware that has been installed by another person is commonly that it is invisible and is therefore hard to detect or cannot be detected at all.
+In my experience, the problem with spyware installed by another person is that it is commonly invisible and therefore hard to detect or cannot be detected at all.

-When I logged into my blog, one day I found my profile picture had been repeatedly uploaded.
+When I logged into my blog one day, I found my profile picture had been repeatedly uploaded.
 A hacker had also changed my picture on quite a few of my pages.
-I tried to change them all back to one single profile picture but found that this was taking up way too much time, in particular because he simply uploaded new pictures and changed them whenever I was working on changing them back.
+I tried to change them all back to one single profile picture but found that this was taking up way too much time, particularly because he simply uploaded new pictures and changed them whenever I was working on changing them back.

 I eventually gave up and left it at that.